Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![buildqueue2](images/Buildsuccess_1.png)

-1. Once the build is success, release will be triggered.
+1. Once the build is successful, release will be triggered.
 Navigate to **Releases** tab to see the deployment in-progress.

    ![releasequeue](images/release14.png)